thomascupchurch/Project_Pyramid_2/README.md

 A modern Python web application for sign manufacturing cost estimation and project management, built specifically for sign manufacturing companies with teams working on Windows machines with Microsoft 365.

+> macOS Support: The project now includes automatic OneDrive path detection on macOS (`~/Library/CloudStorage/OneDrive-*`) and a `start_app.sh` launcher with Homebrew guidance for enabling SVG/Cairo rendering.

 ## 🎯 Features

 ### Core Functionality